Gibberlings3/Skills-and-Abilities/README.md

 - 1st Level: May use Second Wind once per day.

 SECOND WIND: You have a limited well of stamina that you can draw on to protect yourself from harm.
-Once day, the fighter may use this ability to regain hit points equal to 1d10 + your fighter level.
+Once per day, the fighter may use this ability to regain hit points equal to 1d10 + your fighter level.

 - 9th Level: Gains the Indomitable passive ability.